-1. You have a dream spinning around in your head, but you never seem to take any action toward it.
-It’s like an earworm, also known as stuck song syndrome or musical imagery repetition (and, no, I didn’t make up those terms), that catchy melody or unforgettable lyric that you can’t get out of your head long after the music stops playing.
-You try to ignore it, but it’s always there, drumming that beat in your head and heart.
+1. You have a dream or goal stuck way in the back of your head, but you never seem to take any action toward it.
+Maybe it’s changing careers, starting a business, having a child, or running a marathon.
+It’s like an earworm, also known as stuck song syndrome or musical imagery repetition (and, no, I didn’t make up those terms), that catchy melody or unforgettable lyric that you can’t get out of your mind long after the music stops playing.
+You try to ignore it, but it’s always in the background, drumming that beat in your head and heart.

-2. You’ve got a shrink-to-fit personality.
-You have big goals, but you tell yourself they’re just not realistic.
-Instead, you just keep plugging away at this safe, boring, little job.
-Or playing small rather than risk ruffling anyone else’s feathers.
-Or worse, failing at something.
-It’s like those amusement park Whack-a-Moles, if you just stay safely underground, no one can ever smack you.
+4. You’ve got a shrink-to-fit personality.
+You may have big dreams, but you tell yourself they’re just not realistic.
+Instead, it’s okay to keep plugging away at this safe, boring, little job.
+Or to stick with playing small rather than risk ruffling anyone else’s feathers –or worse, risk failing at something.
+You’re like those amusement park Whack-a-Moles: if you just stay safely underground, no one can ever smack you back down.

-3. You’re a substitution junkie.
+5. You’re a substitution junkie.
 Rather than get your high by fulfilling your dreams, you become obsessed with food, alcohol, television, news, social media or other diversions.
 Don’t get me wrong.
-I love my creature comforts as much as the next gal, but they’re no substitute for purposeful work or meaningful relationships.
+I’m a food and wine person of the first order, but I don’t kid myself that earthly pleasures (including TV and movies, two more of my favs) are any kind of substitute for purposeful work or meaningful relationships.

-5. You’re a perpetual blamer.
+6. You’re a perpetual blamer of others.
 If you can’t have what you really want, it’s somebody else’s fault.
 It’s your boss holding you back.
-Or the government, the job market, your childhood.
-You can find a million excuses for not getting what you want, but you know that the only one to blame is you.
+Or the government, the job market, your childhood or spouse.
+You can find a million excuses outside yourself for not getting what you want, but you know that the only one to blame is you.